Please enable JavaScript in your browser to complete this form.

 candied bacon

 Once they’re on your rack, then it’s time to season.
-I prefer Queen Bee Seasoning It’s a honey based seasoning that perfectly compliments the sweetness of the candied bacon glaze – but also balances out the sweetness with a touch of spice.
+I prefer Queen Bee Seasoning It’s a honey-based seasoning that perfectly compliments the sweetness of the candied bacon glaze – but also balances out the sweetness with a touch of spice.
 It’s fantastic.

 candied bacon